 Professor Susan Owens

-Professor of Environment and Policy and Head of Department of Geography, University of Cambridge
+Professor of Environment and Policy, Department of Geography, University of Cambridge

 Associate Fellow of the Centre for Science and Policy